-Course studied: BA (Hons) Economics and Accounting, 1985; MBA, 1993
+Course studied: BA (Hons) Economics & Accounting (1985) and MBA (1993)

-Current position: Managing Partner, Scottish Equity Partners (SEP)
+Position at time of writing: Managing Partner, Scottish Equity Partners (SEP)

 Interesting fact: SEP has been named as one of the most consistent, top-performing venture capital firms globally, in a study published by Dow Jones.

 I was born in Edinburgh and brought up in Linlithgow.
 After graduating, I joined Ernst & Young (EY), the global professional services firm, and trained as a Chartered Accountant.
 I then joined the Scottish Development Agency on its management development programme and studied for an MBA at Strathclyde Business School.
 After working in investment for 9 years, I co-founded Scottish Equity Partners (SEP) in 2000.
 I have led the firm since then and work between our offices in London and Glasgow.
 We specialise in growth equity for innovative technology businesses across the UK and Europe, providing them with both capital and ongoing support.
 Currently, we have a portfolio of around 25 high growth companies, employing 6,500 people.

 Why did you choose Strathclyde?

 I wasn’t entirely sure what I wanted to study, so the breadth and flexibility of the degree that Strathclyde offered was something that appealed to me.
 Even back then, the University had a very good reputation for business subjects, particularly economics, so that influenced my decision too.
 Some of my friends from school were also going to Strathclyde and I liked the idea of being in the heart of Glasgow, which is an incredibly vibrant city.
 I have never regretted the decision.
 It has been great to see Strathclyde go from strength to strength over the years, building on its reputation for academic and educational excellence, and becoming a leading international technological university.

 You recently donated to the Student Hardship Fund, can you share more about your motivation to support?